 (Conjecture) 10 e1

-Aristotle thought people wanted a good spirit, and this required other people.
+Aristotle believed that people sought a good spirit, and this requires the presence of others.

 “But no one chooses happiness for the sake of honor, pleasure, etc., nor as a means to anything whatever other than itself.
 The same conclusion also appears to follow from a consideration of the self-sufficiency of happiness—for it is felt that the final good must be a thing sufficient in itself.
 The term self-sufficient, however, we employ with reference not to oneself alone, living a life of isolation, but also to one’s parents and children and wife, and one’s friends and fellow citizens in general, since man is by nature a social being.”
 (Ethic 1097b)

 Our Nature desires the good.
 Though we learn about the good from others, good also comes from within a person if our social Nature helps us find happiness by guiding us to be good.
 Since good people benefit society, desiring the good is a helpful evolutionary trait that allowed our species to prosper.
-I do not know if genes can store the seeds for social strategies.
-Whatever the cause, The need for good does seem to exist.
+I am unsure if genes can store the seeds for social strategies.
+Whatever the cause, the need for good does seem to exist.
 The psychologist Jonathan Haidt talks about how our morality motivates us.

 “We’re born to be righteous, but we have to learn what, exactly, people like us should be righteous about.”
 (Haidt, 2012 p.
 31)

 Instinct only guides us a little, and we must figure out the rest.
 We learn the mystery of the good when we are children, and this learning process becomes a significant part of our life experience.
-People wish to do right, and we all make mistakes, though we still feel that good could have been.
-An idea of the good is more idealistic than realistic if we set goals no one will ever achieve.
-Failure will make us see ourselves as separate from the idealistic good.
-Of course, No one will ever draw a perfect circle, but you might get a better one if someone tries to draw a perfect circle.
+People wish to do right, and we all make mistakes, though we still feel that it could have been good.
+An idea of the good is more idealistic than realistic if we set goals that no one will ever achieve.
+Failure will cause us to view ourselves as separate from the idealistic good.
+Of course, no one will ever draw a perfect circle, but you might get a better one if someone tries to draw a perfect circle.
 So, trying to be good can make us better.

-People also see the good outside of themselves in objects or events and then assume achieving harmony with these things leads to a correct way to live.
+People also see the good in objects or events outside of themselves and then assume that achieving harmony with these things leads to the correct way to live.
 Imagine admiring Nature and wishing to live within it.
-Fortunately, the key to achieving harmony with Nature already exists inside us when our instincts fit Nature’s way, and the good in us creates harmony to let us feel happy.
+Fortunately, the key to achieving harmony with Nature already exists within us when our instincts align with nature’s way, and the good in us creates harmony, allowing us to feel happy.
 It all fits.
 Call this harmony justice.

-Unfortunately, following an idea of good can become evil.
+Unfortunately, following a good idea can sometimes lead to evil.
 When I was young, a company cleared a large section of the Amazon Forest.
-The manager of the company thought using the trees would benefit us.
+The company’s manager thought that using the trees would benefit us.
 This person ignored the way environmental destruction would eventually hurt us.
-This manager did evil to accomplish an imaginary greater good.
+This manager committed evil acts to achieve an imaginary greater good.
 What if the greater good never happens?
 Since we never know if our plans work out, we need to make our search for the good also good.
-Good happens when people make good steps.
-Also, since the world changes, the good happens continuously, not at a single end.
+Good happens when people take good steps.
+Additionally, since the world is constantly evolving, good things happen continuously, not at a single point in time.
 We must constantly care, search, do, and learn.

 Does the good happen separately from the world?
-Students read about Socrates and then assume the ultimate goal happens by achieving philosophical good.
+Students read about Socrates and then assume that the ultimate goal is achieved by attaining philosophical goodness.
 Students read about Jesus and then assume God wants the good.
-Students read about Buddha and then assume that good is part of the big plan of the universe.
+Students read about the Buddha and then assume that good is part of the universe’s grand plan.
 Students read about Plato and then claim that the good participates in an absolute form, the ultimate answer to the ultimate question.
 All these thinkers were homo sapiens.
 For them, the good felt like an essential part of life.
-However, life that evolves differently will have a different outlook.
+However, a life that evolves differently will have a different outlook.
 From the point of view of alien intelligence, our ability to idealize the good might not be an essential part of the universe.

-Aristotle understood the quality of our character comes from our actions.
+Aristotle understood that the quality of our character comes from our actions.

 “They acquire a particular quality by constantly acting in a particular way.”
 (Ethics 1114.a)

 A responsible person would want to do good.
-The seed that guides people to care stays young when each moment provides a new situation where we start again.
+The seed that guides people to care remains young when each moment presents a new situation, where we start again.
 This seed grows in a process called love.
 We grow, we search, and life gets meaning by playing this game.
-The consequences of our steps affect our thoughts; the path you choose affects whether your life feels good.
+The consequences of our steps affect our thoughts; the path we choose affects whether our life feels good.
 Being bad hurts you; being good helps you.
 This idea may sound vague and open to interpretation, but listen to these feelings.
 If you do good, your inner self will feel good.

 An arrow from South America works similarly to one in Europe, even though the arrows may have been invented separately.
-Both cultures discovered the same working methods because certain strategies succeed more often.
+Both cultures adopted the same working methods because certain strategies proved more effective.
 If the good works in places other than the Earth, creatures in another part of the universe could discover an identical strategy.
 If this were true, the good would be a universal fact independent of our thought.
 In the same way, one plus one equals two.
-Universal strategies so contaminate Nature that these structures have become significant environmental influences all over the universe.
+Universal strategies have become so pervasive that these structures have become significant environmental influences throughout the universe.
 The strategies are an essential property of the world, the Nature of Nature.
 The right strategies exist even if no God created them, the same way a mountain remains a mountain, even if only Nature formed it.

 If some successful strategies lead to bad habits, does the universe create good, or does the universe create bad?
 Schopenhauer would say bad.
-We need more optimistic philosophers, for the optimistic point of view never gets enough publicity.
+We need more optimistic philosophers, for the optimistic point of view receives insufficient publicity.

 Section 3: Love